JHSC Certification Training

 Ce cours est aussi disponible en français

 Part 2: A minimum two-day course focused on hazard recognition and control, tailored to specific industries.
-(Completion awards 1.4 to 2.1 CEUs to OWWCO participants.)
-Industry options include generalminingmanufacturingprinting and converting, or pulp and paper
+(Select course completion awards 1.4 to 2.1 CEUs to those holding OWWCO certification.)
+Industry options include generalminingmanufacturing, pulp, paper, printing and converting.

 Ce cours est aussi disponible en français.